The Holy Grail of Golf - How To Create Lag in the Golf Swing

 So, we know what not to do, how do we do the right things?
 I’m going to show you a simple drill to do that will encompass all three things that I mentioned above that destroy lag – three birds with one swing drill!

 To start, you’ll want an impact bag.
-They can be purchased at most golf shops your can purchase an impact bag on our website.
+They can be purchased at most golf shops or you can purchase an impact bag on our website.
 They’re incredibly helpful when working on new swing mechanics because it takes out the fear of making solid contact with the golf ball and allows you to focus on the drill.

-From there, you want to take a short iron, I’m using a 7 iron here, and setup to the impact bag holding the club LIGHTLY with your right hand only.
+From there, you want to take a short iron, I’m using a 7 iron here, and setup to the impact bag holding the club LIGHTLY with your trail hand only.
 As you swing to the top, you want to purposely minimize setting the wrists.
-Remember, you’re barely holding on to the club right now, your grip is so light and your wrists very supple.
+Remember, you’re barely holding on to the club right now, your grip pressure is so light and your wrists very supple.
 As you swing to the top, you will feel as if you never set your wrists – that’s the exaggeration we’re looking for.

 Now, for the payoff.
 With your wrists still very soft, swing your arm back down to the impact bag while keeping your shoulders feeling shut.
-There is no need to rotate them at all as we are trying to isolate just the movement and action of the right arm and the golf club.
+There is no need to rotate them at all as we are trying to isolate just the movement and action of the trail arm and the golf club.

 Take a look at the image sequence below of me performing these movements to help you visualize the drill.